rvtraveller/terminus-build-tools-plugin/README.md

 - Create a new Pantheon site built from the GitHub repository.
 - Configure CircleCI to run Behat tests on the site on every pull request.
 - Configure credentials on all of these services to allow the test scripts to run.

+Note that it is important to specify the name of your agency organization via the `--team` option.
+If you do not do this, then your new site will not have the capability to create multidev environments.
+In this instance, all of your tests will run on the dev environment.
+See [Running Tests without Multidevs](#running-tests-without-multidevs), below, for more information.

 In the example above, the parameter `d8` is shorthand for the project `pantheon-systems/example-drops-8-composer`, the canonical Composer-managed Drupal 8 site for Pantheon.
 You may replace this parameter with the GitHub organization and project name for any other canonical starter site that you would like to use.